Axel Raga

-Axel Raga Rigobert (born 27 July 1997) is a footballer who plays as a striker for Championnat National 2 club Saint-Priest.
+Axel Raga Rigobert (born 27 July 1997) is a footballer who plays as a striker for Réunion Premier League club Saint-Pierroise.
 Born in metropolitan France, he plays for the Saint Martin national team.

 Club career

 Raga started his youth career with Lyon.
 In July 2020, Raga joined Velay.
 On 16 August 2023, Rumilly-Vallières announced the signing of Raga.

 On 2 July 2025, Raga joined Saint-Priest for the 2025–26 season.

 International career

-Born in Metropolitan France, Raga is of Saint-Martinois descent.
-On 8 September 2023, Raga made his international debut for Saint Martin national team by scoring four goals in a 6–0 CONCACAF Nations League win against Anguilla.
+Born in metropolitan France, Raga is of Saint-Martinois descent.
+On 8 September 2023, he made his debut for the Saint Martin national team by scoring four goals in a 6–0 CONCACAF Nations League win against Anguilla.